Titu Andreescu: Biography

 Andreescu was born in the Romanian city of Timișoara in 1956.
 From an early age, an interest in higher-level mathematics was encouraged by his father and by his uncle Andrew, who was a retired university professor.
 As a high school student, he excelled in mathematics, and in 1973, 1974, and 1975 won the Romanian national problem solving contests organized by the journal Gazeta Matematică.
 After graduating with a B.S. degree from the University of Timișoara, Andreescu was appointed a professor of mathematics at the Constantin Diaconovici Loga school of Mathematics and Physics.
-Between the years 1981–1989 he also worked as the editor-in-chief of the Periodical Revista mathematică din Timișoara.
+Between the years 1981–1989 he also worked as the editor-in-chief of the Periodical Revista matematică din Timișoara.
 In 1990, as the Eastern Bloc began to collapse, Andreescu emigrated to the United States, where he first taught at the Illinois Mathematics and Science Academy.
 He earned a Ph.D. degree from the University of Timișoara in 2003.